emilyfelker/IEEE_CIS_Fraud_Detection/README.md

 ### Evaluating model performance
-This program evaluates and compares the area under the ROC curve for models whose name and parameters are manually specified in a dictionary passed into the `main_model_evaluation` function,and it selects the model with the best score to generate the final predictions for Kaggle.
+This program evaluates and compares the area under the ROC curve for models whose name and parameters are manually specified in a list passed into the `main_model_evaluation` function, and it selects the model with the best score to generate the final predictions for Kaggle.
-The best model so far was an XGBoostClassifier with parameters {'n_estimators': 32, 'max_depth': 8}.
-The log loss on the validation set within this program was **0.9353**.
+The best model so far was an XGBoostClassifier with parameters {'n_estimators': 32, 'max_depth': 8}, whose area under the ROC curve for this program's validation set was **0.9353**.

 ## Visualizations